 RSF will consider limited requests for equipment, such as computers or software, on a case-by-case basis.
 In no case can more than $5,000 be spent on equipment.

 RSF does not provide funds for any of the following expenses:

 - Rent or other payments for office space.

 - Sabbaticals or fellowships at other institutions, even if the PI will be working on an RSF project.

 - Tuition remission for graduate or undergraduate students.

-- Personnel or other costs related to communications or dissemination or publication, including journal publication fees.
+- Personnel or other costs related to editing or communications or dissemination or publication, including journal publication fees.

-- Travel for collaboration purposes or dissemination/presentation of findings (conference travel).
+- Travel for collaboration purposes (meetings among PIs/collaborators) or dissemination/presentation of findings (conference travel).

 - The development of the data collection instrument and sample design as part of the proposed project.

-- Generic costs, such as copying, printing, mailing, phone calls, information/computer services, etc., as these are typically considered to be a part of indirect costs.
+- Generic costs, such as copying, printing, mailing, phone calls, office supplies, information/computer services, etc., as these are typically considered to be a part of indirect costs.